 water level extremes (HDWL, LDWL).

-In order to keep the extreme response simulation problem tractable, one simplification of the environment that is generally assumed for TLP design analysis is the use of unidirectional and coincident combinations of the environmental components.
+To keep the extreme response simulation problem tractable, one simplification of the environment that is generally assumed for TLP design analysis is the use of unidirectional and coincident combinations of the environmental components.
 If sufficient directional information is available, the environment may be specified by TLP sector.
 In the more general case, and assuming the TLP to be rectangular in plan, the TLP should be checked for a minimum of three headings.
 (In the special case of symmetry of geometry and mass properties, this may be reduced to two headings.)
 The three headings should include the two broadside directions (which may be condensed to one for a square symmetric TLP) and a diagonal heading that is perpendicular to the diagonal axis of the columns, which would be 45º for a square TLP.
 Other headings should be checked if they would reasonably be expected to lead to a design-controlling condition.

 7.8.4 Maximum Offset